top of page

 How is Spandex Made

-Is Spandex Toxic
+Is Spandex Toxic?

-Spandex, also known as elastane, is generally not considered toxic to wear.
+Spandex is generally not considered toxic to wear.
 The material itself is chemically inert and stable under normal conditions, posing no inherent toxicity risks to human health.
 However, concerns may arise during the production process due to the chemicals used in manufacturing spandex fibers.
 During the manufacturing process, spandex fibers involve dissolving a linear, soluble polyurethane in potent solvents like Di Methyl Formamide (DMF), dimethyl acetamide, or dimethyl sulfoxide.
 Prolonged skin contact with these fibers could potentially trigger skin allergies due to the chemicals used.
 Workers in the spandex industry have reported occupational health concerns.
 Additionally, the inability of spandex to absorb sweat might lead to the release of chemicals from dyes and formaldehyde in the fabric, potentially causing allergic reactions like contact dermatitis.
 Extended wear of spandex can create a conducive environment for various bacterial infections, such as folliculitis and impetigo, due to its moisture-retaining properties.

-Is Spandex Eco-Friendly
+Is Spandex Eco-Friendly?

 The eco-friendliness of spandex, also known as elastane, is a topic of concern within the textile industry.
 The MADE-BY Benchmark for Fibers, initially published in 2009 and periodically updated since, provides a comprehensive assessment of various fibers based on their environmental impact.